-EDI strives to advance diversity and inclusion at the National Institutes of Health (NIH) and ensure that the civil rights of all employees are protected.
-The Native American Portfolio is directed at ensuring that this constituency remains a successful part of a broader diversity and inclusion strategy for NIH.
+The Office of Equity, Diversity, and Inclusion (EDI) strives to advance diversity, equity, accessibility, and inclusion (DEIA) at the National Institutes of Health (NIH) and ensure that the civil rights of all employees are protected.
+The Native American Employment Portfolio is directed at ensuring this community remains a successful part of a broader DEIA strategy for NIH.
 This portfolio is federally mandated, having its authority grounded in Presidential Executive Orders.

-Programs are designed by the SEPS in order to provide cultural awareness to our customers 365 days of the year.
-The goals of the Native American Portfolio are to:
+Programs are designed by the Special Emphasis Program Strategists to provide cultural awareness to our customers 365 days a year.
+The goals of the Native American Employment Portfolio are to:

-- provide advancement opportunities and improve employment for Native Americans in the Federal service;
+- Provide advancement opportunities and improve employment for Native American employees in the federal service;

-- identify systemic causes of discrimination against Native Americans;
+- Identify systemic causes of discrimination against Native American employees;

-- monitor Agency progress in eliminating discrimination and reducing the adverse impact on Native Americans in employment and Agency programs;
+- Monitor agency progress in eliminating barriers and reducing the adverse impact on Native American employees in employment and agency programs;

-EDI works in partnership with the Office of Human Resources (OHR), the Chief Officer for Scientific Workforce Diversity (COSWD), and NIH leadership to support the Native American Portfolio.
-Together, we develop collaborations to advance the representation of our Native American employees in all occupations of the NIH workforce and to support this constituency in achieving their fullest potential.
+EDI works in partnership with the Office of Human Resources, the Chief Officer for Scientific Workforce Diversity, and NIH leadership to support the Native American Employment Portfolio.
+Together, we develop collaborations to advance the representation of our Native American employees in all occupations of the NIH workforce and support this community in achieving their fullest potential.

 MEET THE STRATEGIST

 The Committee addresses issues concerning employees by educating managers and supervisors on their responsibilities regarding Native American culture, values, and traditions.
-In addition, the committee utilizes Native American employees and allies to speak with their own communities and ICs.
-Please contact me if you are interested in serving on the committee.
-We need champions who are willing to help establish cooperative relationships with both internal and external organizations in order to help recruit and employ qualified Native American employees.
-Committee members help coordinate with the Strategist on program activities, and assist in identifying mission areas, and Agency diversity, inclusion, and civil rights concerns.
+In addition, the Committee utilizes Native American employees and allies to speak with their communities, Institutes, and Centers.
+Members are champions and allies who are willing to help establish cooperative relationships with both internal and external organizations to help recruit and retain qualified Native American employees.
+Committee members help coordinate with the Strategist on program activities and assist in identifying mission areas, agency, DEIA, and civil rights concerns.